rancherfederal/carbide-docs/docs/registry-docs/rancher-config.md

 EOT
 ```

-Then use the following `helm install` command to use the SSF images:
+Then use the following `helm install` command to use the images:
 ```
 helm install cert-manager jetstack/cert-manager \
   --namespace cert-manager \